Easter ESL Activities, Games and Worksheets

 ESL Easter Activity - Vocabulary: Word Search, Gap-fill, Matching, Sentence Completion - Pair Work - Upper-intermediate (B2) - 25 minutes

-This enjoyable Easter activity helps students practice vocabulary related to Easter.
+This productive Easter activity helps students practice vocabulary related to Easter.
 Working alone, students begin by finding eight words related to Easter in a word search.
 Next, Student A reads the beginning of their first Easter sentence to Student B, who listens and chooses a suitable ending from their worksheet, starting with an Easter word from their word search.
 Student B then reads out the second part of the sentence along with the Easter word.
 If Student A agrees it's correct, they write the ending down.
 If not, Student B reads other possible endings to find the right one.
 When Student A has completed all their sentences, the two students swap roles.
 Afterwards, review the correct answers and vocabulary with the class.

 An Eggcellent Easter Preview